 Turkish media spread a fake diagnosis

 The well-meaning attempts by journalists to raise awareness of patients claiming to suffer from “Chronic Lyme Disease” has helped to spread the fake disease.

-Given that chronic Lyme conspiracy theories have spread to many countries, the false narrative of “chronic Lyme” would seem to be a compelling one.
+Given that chronic Lyme conspiracy theories have popped up in many countries, the false narrative of “chronic Lyme” would seem to be a compelling one.